ebonak/WinCalc/README.txt

-Building a simple four function calculator as a vehicle to learn primarily about Windows Forms, but also as a vehicle to become more comfortable with the VS IDE/environment.
+Building a simple four function calculator as a vehicle to learn primarily about Windows Forms, but also as a way to become more comfortable with the VS IDE/environment.
 Also lead me to setting up Git/GitHub with VS and figuring out the various operations.